coderefinery/documentation/_episodes/04-sphinx.md

 The Makefile is quite simple, and we can just as easily build manually by `sphinx-build . _build`.

-Let's have a look at the `index.rst` file, which is the master document.
+Let's have a look at the `index.rst` file, which is the master document:

 ```
 ..
 My Great Project documentation master file, created by